GalleyBytes/terraform-operator/docs/operator-actions.md

 `applyOnDelete` - Automatically apply a `terraform -destroy` when the Kubernetes resource is deleted. _Terraform-operator will not run a destroy command when `ignoreDelete` is set to `true`._

 `ignoreDelete` - Do not execute a destroy when the Kubernetes resource gets deleted.

+## When apply is false

+When any of the `applyOn` vars are set as `false`, the user must manually update a Kubernetes ConfigMap.

+### 1. Getting the ConfigMap Name

+The configMap name is the "`Terraform Kuberentes Resource Name`" + "`-action`".
+When in doubt, the logs of the pod running Terraform will print the ConfigMap name to update.

+### 2. Updating the ConfigMap

+ Update the value of `data.action` with one of following two options:

+ - "`apply`" - Will continue the script with `terraform apply` and any [postRun scripts](extra-features.md#the-post-run-script).
+ - "`abort`" - Will exit the terraform-execution pod